 8. How is a Serious Incident reported to the Charity Commission?

-The Designated Safeguarding Person for the Religious Community should report each safeguarding Serious Incident to the Charity Commission using the Charity Commission's online form at https://ccforms.charitycommission.gov.uk.
+The Cathedral Safeguarding Officer for the cathedral should report each safeguarding Serious Incident to the Charity Commission using the Charity Commission's online form at https://ccforms.charitycommission.gov.uk.

 9. Making a Serious Incident Report